This post contains links that we may earn a small commission for at no cost to you read more

-The Ergatta smart rower offers an interactive experience that is designed to make your rowing workout more fun.
+The Ergatta smart rower offers an interactive experience designed to make your rowing workout more fun.

-One of the things I love about Ergatta is that, as soon as you create your profile, the screen asks you to calibrate the rower by doing a 1,000-meter row.
-The reason for this is so that Ergatta can determine your current fitness level.
+One of the things I love about Ergatta is that as soon as you create your profile, the screen asks you to calibrate the rower by doing a 1,000-meter row.
+There’s a reason for that.
+Ergatta wants to know your current fitness level.
 No one wants workouts that are too hard or too easy.
 By calibrating the machine, you will get the perfect amount of resistance and speed to get you in shape quickly, without wearing yourself out.

 If you’ve never used a rowing machine before, Ergatta offers tutorials for beginners so that you will have perfect form before you know it.

-When it comes to the workouts, you can choose from Paddle, Race, Sprint, and Steady workouts where the amount of effort required (e.g., Paddle requires less effort than Sprint) will depend on which workout you feel like doing.
+When it comes to the workouts, you can choose from Push Programs, Interval Training, Races, and Open Row workouts where the amount of effort required will depend on which workout you feel like doing.

 These aren’t the same old boring instructor workouts, but rather, exciting games and races that will keep you wanting to work out longer and harder than you would otherwise.

-Each of these workouts has explanations underneath them so you can easily figure out which type of rowing workout you want to do.
+Each of these workouts contains explanations underneath them so you can easily figure out which type of rowing workout you want to do.

-There are no fitness classes, on-the-water workouts, no live classes, and off-the-rower exercises, but don’t let that scare you.
+There are no fitness classes, on-the-water workouts, live classes, or off-the-rower exercises with coaches or instructors, but don’t let that scare you.
 Ergatta will not leave you clueless.
 For instance, the Progressive Push programs tie together several Push Programs in the Getting Started Series to help you attain your first 1K goal.

-If you’re not a total newbie, you can skip that, of course.
+If you’re not a total newbie, you can skip the beginners courses, certainly.
 Still, you’ll find guidance in the form of another Progressive Push program called Power Camp, which focuses on sprint and speed training.

 If you’ve ever played video games where you must accomplish a goal or a certain level before you can unlock new games or new levels, then you will understand how the Ergatta works.